-- (1) An approval may be granted on conditions the local government considers appropriate. - (2) However, the conditions must- - (a) be reasonably necessary to ensure that the operation and management of the prescribed activity will be adequate to protect public health, safety and amenity and prevent environmental harm; and - (b) be consistent with the purpose of any relevant local law; and - (c) if the approval is for a prescribed activity mentioned in section 5(b)-be consistent with any requirements or criteria specified in the relevant local law in relation to the approval; and - (d) if the approval is for a prescribed activity mentioned in section 5(c)-be consistent with any requirements or criteria specified in the relevant Local Government Act in relation to the approval; - (e) not conflict with the conditions of any other relevant approval issued under an Act; and - (f) require the approval holder to notify the local government in writing of a suspension or cancellation of a relevant approval for the prescribed activity under an Act within 3 days of the relevant approval being suspended or cancelled. - (3) Subject to subsection (2), the local government may, by subordinate local law, prescribe conditions that must be imposed on an approval or that will ordinarily be imposed on an approval. - (4) To remove any doubt, it is declared that a condition of an approval may authorise an act or omission that- - (a) contravenes a noise standard; or - (b) causes an environmental nuisance.3
+- (1) An approval may be granted on conditions the local government considers appropriate. - (2) However, the conditions must- - (a) be reasonably necessary to ensure that the operation and management of the prescribed activity will be adequate to protect public health, safety and amenity and prevent environmental harm; and - (b) be consistent with the purpose of any relevant local law; and - (c) if the approval is for a prescribed activity mentioned in section 5(b)-be consistent with any requirements or criteria specified in the relevant Local Government Act in relation to the approval; and - (d) not conflict with the conditions of any other relevant approval issued under an Act; and - (e) require the approval holder to notify the local government in writing of a suspension or cancellation of a relevant approval for the prescribed activity under an Act within 3 days of the relevant approval being suspended or cancelled. - (3) Subject to subsection (2), the local government may, by subordinate local law, prescribe conditions that must be imposed on an approval or that will ordinarily be imposed on an approval. - (4) To remove any doubt, it is declared that a condition of an approval may authorise an act or omission that- - (a) contravenes a noise standard; or - (b) causes an environmental nuisance.3